GSA/Section508.gov/_pages/manage/2026-04-08-manage-alt-means-remediation-plan.md

 1. Describe how users can access impacted content or functions through alternate means such as  transcripts, accessible HTML versions, staff-assisted access, or alternate systems or tools.

-2. Establish timelines for fulfilling requests such as "acknowledgement within 24 hours"\
-    or "delivery within 48--72 hours".
+2. Establish timelines for fulfilling requests such as "acknowledgement within 24 hours" or "delivery within 48-72 hours".

 3. Provide clear user notifications and contact information for requesting alternate access.